God and Christ

 CHRIST COMPARED WITH DEITY

 Many passages can be produced which seem to contradict the invisibility of God.
-There are two explanations which cover most of them.
+There are two explanations that cover most of them.
 Men cannot understand any language that is not human.
 Hence the figure anthropopatheia is freely used, in which God is treated as a man.
 He is continually given human attributes and furnished with various members of the human body.
 Messengers behold His face (Matt.18:10).
-We read of His eyes (Psa.11: 4), His ears (Psa.10:7), or His nostrils (Ex.15:8), His mouth (Deut.8:3), His lips (Job 11:5), His arms (Isa.62: 8), His hands (Psa.8:6), His feet (Isa.66:1).
+We read of His eyes (Psa.11:4), His ears (Psa.10:7), or His nostrils (Ex.15:8), His mouth (Deut.8:3), His lips (Job 11:5), His arms (Isa.62:18), His hands (Psa.8:6), His feet (Isa.66:1).
 Besides this He is given human feelings, and ignorance, and many other traits which humanize Him so that we may understand Him.

 THE IMAGE OF GOD